brothman01/Suitcase/readme.md

 </p>

 ## Usage Overview - V1 TO V2 UNDER CONSTRUCTION
 Enter create mode and choose things you want to install from our library and instructions to install those things will be added to a directions file in the same directory as `local-composer.py`.
-The file will have one instruction per line (either shell commands to execute starting with a "$", or manual commands that cannot be executed by the shell ie: take a cell phone picture of X and just serve as reminders to the human operator to do a certain thing).
+The file will have one instruction per line.
 You can customize the directions file and add your own commands in addition to the library commands.

-Note: As with all code, you can comment out a line so that it will not be run.
+Note: As with most code, you can comment out a line so that it will not be run.
 Commenting in the instructions file can be done by starting a line with '##'.

 ## How To Use
 local-composer is a migration tool for when you get a new computer and you have to set it up by copying things from your old computer and you have to install things from the internet.